mirleu/moodle-local_coursearchivingnotification/README.md

 # moodle-local_coursearchivingnotification

-This plugin adds a banner-alert to the top of each course page that is been configured for it.
+This plugin adds a banner-alert to the top of each course page that has been configured for it.

 ## Attribution